FelixLutsch/EIPs/cip-whitelisting.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-This CIP introduces the idea of whitelisting and presents a possible implementation.
+This CIP introduces the concept of whitelisting and presents a possible implementation.
 Whitelisting is based on the idea that a validator in the Cosmos Network should have the ability to restrict who is delegating to them by maintaining a list of public keys (the whitelist).

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->